RasaHQ/rasa/docs/server.rst

-:desc: Find out how to use the HTTP API of Rasa Core to integrate
+:desc: Find out how to use the HTTP API of Rasa to integrate
        with your backend components.

 .. _section_http: